In this article, you’ll find answers to questions like:

 “We know there is a tremendously high level of need in our school system,” Bessinger-Morse says.
 “And we’ve been asking teachers what it means when a student doesn’t have the supplies they need.
 They’re anxious when they have to borrow materials.
 Also, many teachers tell us they can’t assign some projects because they know students can’t afford the supplies.”

-- Lexi Savage, senior vice president of communications and resource development, United Way of Palm Beach County
+• Lexi Savage, former senior vice president of communications and resource development, United Way of Palm Beach County

-- Laura Bessinger-Morse, program officer, Education Foundation of Palm Beach County
+• Laura Bessinger-Morse, former program officer, Education Foundation of Palm Beach County